cloudmesh/classes/docs/source/assignments.rst

       Please note that a discussion took place on the discussion list that you need to analyze.
 It is important that you summarize the position and identify a mechanism to evaluate the students responses.
-THis could be augmented by classifications and statistics.
+One option is that your discussion could be augmented by classifications and statistics.
 It is allowable to include them as figures in the paper.
+Others may just highlight selected points raised by the course members.

       You will be submitting the paper in gitlab.com as discussed in: